Skip to main content

 1. Increase Your Protein Intake

 Protein is essential for building and maintaining muscle mass, which naturally supports a faster metabolism.
 Your body burns more calories digesting protein compared to fats or carbohydrates, a phenomenon known as the thermic effect of food.
 Incorporate high-quality protein sources such as eggs, lean meats, fish, dairy, legumes, and tofu into your meals.
-For example, a breakfast of scrambled eggs with spinach and tomatoes or a lunch of grilled chicken with quinoa can provide a substantial protein boost.
+For instance, a breakfast of scrambled eggs with spinach and tomatoes or a lunch of grilled chicken with quinoa can provide a substantial protein boost.

 2. Choose Whole Grains Over Refined Carbs